dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/model-versions.md

 Honestly, it's only a little bit different!
 There isn't much magic here, and that's by design.

-You've always been able to create a new model, and name it `dim_customers_v2`.
+You've always been able to copy-paste, create a new model file, and name it `dim_customers_v2.sql`.
 Why should you opt for a "real" versioned model instead?

 As the **producer** of a versioned model:
-1. You keep track of all live versions in one place
+1. You keep track of all live versions in one place, rather than scattering them throughout the codebase
-2. You can reuse most configuration, and highlight just the diffs
+2. You can reuse the model's configuration, and highlight just the diffs between versions
-3. You can select models to build (or not) based on their version
+3. You can select models to build (or not) based on whether they're a `latest`, `prerelease`, or `old` version
+4. dbt will notify consumers of your versioned model when new versions become available, or (in the future) when they are slated for deprecation

 As the **consumer** of a versioned model:
 1. You use a consistent `ref`, with the option of pinning to a specific live version